mikepthomas/projects/_posts/fallout-wasteland-warfare.md

 ##### Drumlin Diner

-Also one of the locations in the [Wasteland Locales Map Pack][Map Pack 2].
+Also one of the locations in [Map Pack 2: Wasteland Locales].

 | Item                           | Quantity | Material | Time | Size | Weight | Cost | Printed | Notes |
 | ------------------------------ | -------- | -------- | ---- | ---- | ------ | ---- | :-----: | ----- |